Fresh Cow Recovery: Why They Need More Than Calcium - TechMix Global

 The dairy industry is replete with information on the need for calcium supplementation post-freshening.
 However, lost in all of the calcium conversations is the discussion on insufficient overall nutrient reserves, a changing ration and the fluids lost during freshening which leave the transition cow unprepared for a quick or complete recovery heading into the demands of lactation.
 Delayed or inadequate post-freshening recovery can cost the dairy producer significantly in lost production or veterinary treatments resulting from metabolic challenges.

-Additional nutrient support for the post-freshening cow extends well beyond calcium and includes a variety of sources for optimal recovery.
+Additional nutrient support for the fresh cow recovery extends well beyond calcium and includes a variety of sources for optimal recovery.

 Pre-freshening, their feed intake drops up to 30% and remains low in the first 24-48 hours after calving.
 This reduction in feed intake along with demands for lactogenesis puts the cow at a significant nutritional disadvantage heading into lactation.
 Low dry matter intake and a change in diet to higher concentrates can negatively affect gut microbiota and spark a cascade of negative health and performance challenges well into lactation.
 Live yeast helps buffer rumen pH by providing beneficial bacteria that work to keep lactic acid in check which can lead to improved feed intake resulting in a healthier rumen microflora environment leading to improved health and performance.